 Trivy (Official Plugin)

-Trivy’s official MCP plugin brings container and filesystem security scanning to AI agents.
-37 stars, 7 forks, 67 commits, MIT license, still v0.0.20 (December 2025).
-No changes since our last review — 4+ months without a release.
+Trivy’s official MCP plugin brings container and filesystem security scanning to AI agents — but the project remains stalled.
+41 stars (up from 37, +11%), still v0.0.20 (December 2025).
+No new code since December 17, 2025 — now five months without a commit or release.
 Installs as a Trivy plugin (trivy plugin install mcp, then trivy mcp).

 Scanning capabilities cover three domains: local filesystem scanning (project vulnerabilities and misconfigurations), container image scanning (CVE detection in Docker images), and remote repository analysis (scan code repos for security issues).
 Optional Aqua Platform integration adds policy compliance and enhanced scanning.

 Trivy is one of the most widely-used open source security scanners (23k+ stars on the main repo), so having an official MCP plugin matters.
 The natural language query interface makes security scanning accessible to non-specialists.
-But the development stall is concerning — no commits or releases since December 2025 while competitors have shipped multiple updates.
+But the development stall is now severe — five months without a single commit or release while every other server in this category has shipped multiple updates.
+This is no longer a minor concern.

 Supports VS Code, Cursor, JetBrains IDEs, and Claude Desktop.